Aedui: Ancient sources

 The country of the Aedui is defined by reports of them in ancient writings.
 The upper Liger formed their western border, separating them from the Bituriges.
 The Arar formed their eastern border, separating them from the Sequani.
 The Sequani did not reside in the region of the confluence of the Dubis and the Arar, and of the Arar into the Rhodanus, as Caesar says that the Helvetii, traveling southward along the pass between the Jura Mountains and the Rhodanus, which belonged to the Sequani, plundered the territory of the Aedui.
 These circumstances explain an apparent contradiction in Strabo, who in one sentence says that the Aedui lived between the Arar and the Dubis, and in the next, that the Sequani lived across the Arar (eastward).

 History

 Pre-Roman period

+Burgundy is situated in the heartland of the early La Tène culture (see Vix Grave).

-By the early 3rd century BC, the emergence of groups of settlements with diversified functions, along with the creation of sanctuaries, suggest the beginning of a continuous La Tène settlement in the region.
+By the early 3rd century BC, the emergence of settlements with diversified functions, along with the creation of sanctuaries, suggest the beginning of a civilization centered around the oppidum.